-Asset assumptions:

-- Conventional Assets: - Marsh Landing: Revenues and expenses reflect the terms specified in the fixed price tolling agreement with PG&E for 100% of the facility whereby substantially all variable costs, including fuel and other variable operations costs, are recovered through a toll payment from PG&E. Our forecast assumes an average Adjusted EBITDA margin of approximately \$12 per kilowatt-month.
-See "Business-Our Operations-Conventional-Marsh Landingådiditional information. - GenConn: Results for GenConn are included in the equity in earnings of unconsolidated affiliates and pro-rata Adjusted EBITDA from unconsolidated affiliates with CL&P. Our forecast of equity in earnings and pro-rata Adjusted EBITDA from our 49.95% interest in GenConn are based on the following components: (i) an average equity base rate of approximately \$94 million as of December 31, 2012, (ii) an allowed return on equity of 9.75% and (iii) a weighted-average depreciable life of approximately 30 years.
-As of March 31, 2013, our invested capital was approximately \$129 million.
-See "Business-Our Operations-Conventional-GenConn" for additional information.
+- El Segundo: August 2013; and - CVSR: October 2013 (final phase's COD). - Asset assumptions: - Conventional Assets: - El Segundo: Revenues and expenses reflect the terms specified in the fixed price tolling agreement with SCE for 100% of the facility whereby substantially all variable costs, including fuel and other variable operations and maintenance costs, are recovered through an energy payment from SCE.
+Energy production, or the capacity factor of the facility, does not impact our results.
+Our forecast assumes an average Adjusted EBITDA margin of approximately \$16 per kilowatt-month.
+See "Business-Our Operations-Conventional-El Segundo" for additional information. - GenConn: Results for GenConn are included in the equity in earnings of unconsolidated affiliates and pro-rata Adjusted EBITDA from unconsolidated affiliates with CL&P. Our forecast of equity in earnings and pro-rata Adjusted EBITDA from our 49.95% interest in GenConn are based on the following components: (i) an average equity base rate of approximately \$94 million as of December 31, 2012, (ii) an allowed return on equity of 9.75% and (iii) a weighted-average depreciable life of approximately 30 years.
+As of December 31, 2012, our invested capital was approximately \$125 million.
+See "Business-Our Operations-Conventional-GenConn" for additional information. - Renewable Assets.

-Renewable Assets.
 Revenues and expenses reflect the terms specified in the fixed-priced offtake agreements for 100% of energy production.
 Our forecast assumes production based on solar and wind resource assessments of a 1-year P-50 output probability for each asset prepared by independent solar and wind resource consultants.
 Production based on a 1-year P-50 output probability is defined as the output level that has a more than 50% probability of being exceeded in any given year.
 Our forecast for the solar facilities assumes an Adjusted EBITDA margin of approximately \$112 per MWh and an average capacity factor of approximately 32% for the twelve months ending June 30, 2014 and 2015.
-Our forecast for our wind facility assumes an Adjusted EBITDA margin of approximately \$37 per MWh and an average capacity factor of approximately 39% for the twelve months ending June 30, 2014 and 2015.

-Thermal Assets:

-- Thermal Energy: Revenues and expenses for heating and cooling services, including the production of steam, hot water and/or chilled water and, in some instances, electricity, reflect fixed price offtake agreements with negotiated and/or regulated rates.
-Our forecast assumes a historical run rate Adjusted EBITDA of approximately \$33 million.
+Our forecast for our wind facility assumes an Adjusted EBITDA margin of approximately \$37 per MWh and an average capacity factor of approximately 39% for the twelve months ending June 30, 2014 and 2015. - Thermal Assets: - Thermal Energy: Revenues and expenses for heating and cooling services, including the production of steam, hot water and/or chilled water and, in some instances, electricity, reflect fixed price offtake agreements with negotiated and/or regulated rates.
+Our forecast assumes a historical run rate Adjusted EBITDA of approximately \$30 million.
 As described further below, we are investing growth capital expenditures in our Phoenix Energy Center and expect this expansion to contribute additional Adjusted EBITDA of approximately \$3 million annually. - Thermal Generation: Revenues for our thermal generation assets are primarily attributed to payments for capacity sold through the RPM administered by PJM and reflect the April 2010, 2011 and 2012 capacity auctions.
 Based on the results of these capacity auctions, our thermal generation assets will receive capacity payments of \$234.20/MW-day and \$139.08/MW-day for the twelve months ending June 30, 2014 and June 30, 2015, respectively.
 Our forecast assumes a gross margin of approximately \$3 million from the sale of excess energy production from our thermal generation assets into the local power grid.